rmzetti/hover-exec/READMORE.md

 ---
 ### Scripts with built-in commands

-Command lines to start a number of scripts are included, eg:
+Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `READMORE` for the actual commands):

 - javascript (via node)
 - eval (built in javascript, with vscode api available)